harleenjhamat/CSTP2107-BusinessCardApp/meeting_records/meeting_may11.md

 - Edit own Business Card
 - Share own Business Card to other users by UserID
 - View own Business Card Collection
+- View Business Card Collected from other users

 ## Task and Deadline for iteration #1:
 1. Draw the basic components of the card app (on paper or draw.io) (by Tue)